 Tightening lending standards has been at the heart of policy debates for many years and has arisen again during the recent COVID-19 pandemic.
-The debate has frequently centered around the challenge of providing consumers access to credit while mitigating systematic risks in the financial sector (Dell'Ariccia, Igan, and Laeven (2012), Mian and Sufi (2009), Bassett, Chosak, Driscoll, and Zakrajsek (2014)).
+The debate has frequently centered around the challenge of providing consumers access to credit while mitigating systematic risks in the financial sector (Dell'Ariccia et al. (2012); Mian and Sufi (2009); Bassett et al. (2014)).
 Famously, Ben Bernanke was declined for a mortgage during his tenure as chairman of the Federal Reserve.
 Traditionally, a tightening in credit standards is modeled as an increase in the cost of lending, even though mortgage costs may be quite low because of monetary policy.
 Our model allows us to study the implications of a more realistic scenario, in which there are no changes in the underlying costs of lending but denial rates increase.
 As we show, tightening lending standards results in higher mortgage rates even if the underlying costs of providing mortgages do not change.

-In our model, tightening lending standards reflects reductions in the application approval parameters p_z .
-To calibrate this drop in p_z , we use our application data to estimate the change in approval rates during and after the crisis using a logit discrete choice model in which the dependent variable is an indicator for whether a borrower's application was approved, controlling for state fixed effects.
-Our estimates imply a reduction of the odds
+In our model, tightening lending standards reflect reductions in the application approval parameters p_z .
+To calibrate this drop in p_z , we use our application data to estimate the change in approval rates during and after the crisis using a logit discrete choice model in which the dependent variable is an indicator for whether a borrower's application was approved, controlling for state